sagemath/sagewiki_to_gh-2022-10-10/Days9Network.md

 = IRMACS network connections =
 You have several ways of making use of the IRMACS computing facilities:

+== IRMACS workstations ==

  * You can log into one of the OSX workstations, using the account information you received together with your name badge,

+== IRMACS SAGE server ==

+ * From within IRMACS, we have a SAGE server available at [https://hydrogen.irmacs.sfu.ca:8000 https://hydrogen.irmacs.sfu.ca:8000].
+You can make your own sage account on that server.
+This machine is behind the IRMACS firewall, so you cannot connect to it from outside IRMACS.
+See below for VPN options.

+== Wireless network options ==

  * You can connect to the "irmacs" wireless network, using the account information you received together with your name badge.
 In case you need this information: Authentication is supposed to be 802.1x, TTLS/PAP.
 Linux NetworkManager seems to have trouble keeping its connection.
 You may have more luck using wpasupplicant directly:

 In case it helps: with Linux, the following entry in {{{/etc/wpasupplicant.conf}}} seemed to work: